ekeric13/sql-query-optimization-guide/README.md

 # Optimizing SQL Queries

 I often see engineers instinctively adding an index whenever they encounter a slow query.
 However, this isn't always the right solution.
-Let's dive into a more nuanced approach to optimizing complex queries in PostgreSQL.
+Let's dive into a more nuanced approach to optimizing complex queries in postgres.

 ## Start with the Query Plan